dpopkov/sfgrecipe/README.md

     * add recipeId to IngredientCommand (need that for hidden properties on form)
 * Update Ingredient (add methods to controller and view, add method to service)
 * Create an Ingredient (add method to controller, refactor service, add button to ingredient list)
+* Delete an Ingredient (add method to controller and service)